backstage/backstage/plugins/auth-backend-module-guest-provider/README.md

 This module provides a guest auth provider implementation for `@backstage/plugin-auth-backend`.
 This is meant to supersede the existing `'guest'` option for authentication that does not emit tokens and is completely stored as frontend state.

-**NOTE**: This provider should only ever be enabled for `development` or `test`.
-Enabling this for production is strongly discouraged as it would give everyone a way to bypass your other authentication methods.
+**NOTE**: This provider should only ever be enabled for `development`.
+This package is explicitly disabled for non-development environments.

 ## Installation